oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Acquisition and Extraction of New Tokens {#payload-new-flow}

 In this advanced attack scenario, the attacker completely disregards any tokens that the application has already obtained.
 Instead, the attacker takes advantage of the ability to run malicious code that is associated with the application's origin.
-With that ability, the attacker can inject a hidden iframe and launch a silent Authorization Code flow.
+With that ability, the attacker can inject a hidden iframe and launch a silent Authorization Code grant type.
 This silent flow will reuse the user's existing session with the authorization server and result in the issuing of a new, independent set of tokens.
 This scenario consists of the following steps:

 - Execute malicious JS code
-- Setup a handler to obtain the authorization code from the iframe (e.g., by monitoring the frame's URL or via Web Messaging)
+- Set up a handler to obtain the authorization code from the iframe (e.g., by monitoring the frame's URL or via Web Messaging ({{WebMessaging}}))
 - Insert a hidden iframe into the page and initialize it with an authorization request.
 The authorization request in the iframe will occur within the user's session and, if the session is still active, result in the issuing of an authorization code.
+Note that this step relies on the Authorization Server supporting silent frame-based flows, as discussed in the last paragraph of this scenario.
 - Extract the authorization code from the iframe using the previously installed handler
 - Send the authorization code to a server controlled by the attacker
 - Exchange the authorization code for a new set of tokens
 - Abuse the stolen tokens

 The most important takeaway from this scenario is that it runs a new OAuth flow instead of focusing on stealing existing tokens.
 In essence, even if the application finds a token storage mechanism with perfect security, the attacker will still be able to request a new set of tokens.
-Note that because the attacker controls the application in the browser, the attacker's Authorization Code flow is indistinguishable from a legitimate Authorization Code flow.
+Note that because the attacker controls the application in the browser, the attacker's Authorization Code grant type is indistinguishable from a legitimate Authorization Code grant type.

-This attack scenario is possible because the security of public browser-based OAuth 2.0 clients relies entirely on the redirect URI and application's origin.
+This attack scenario is possible because the security of public browser-based OAuth clients relies entirely on the redirect URI and application's origin.
 When the attacker executes malicious JavaScript code in the application's origin, they gain the capability to inspect same-origin frames.
 As a result, the attacker's code running in the main execution context can inspect the redirect URI loaded in the same-origin frame to extract the authorization code.

 There are no practical security mechanisms for frontend applications that counter this attack scenario.
 Short access token lifetimes and refresh token rotation are ineffective, since the attacker has a fresh, independent set of tokens.
 Advanced security mechanism, such as DPoP ({{DPoP}}) are equally ineffective, since the attacker can use their own key pair to setup and use DPoP for the newly obtained tokens.
-Requiring user interaction with every Authorization Code flow would effectively stop the automatic silent issuance of new tokens, but this would significantly impact widely-established patterns, such as bootstrapping an application on its first page load, or single sign-on across multiple related applications, and is not a practical measure.
+Requiring user interaction with every Authorization Code grant type would effectively stop the automatic silent issuance of new tokens, but this would significantly impact widely-established patterns, such as bootstrapping an application on its first page load, or single sign-on across multiple related applications, and is not a practical measure.